Interference of Clocks: A Quantum Twin Paradox: Results

 describes a single internal state of energy $E_j = m_j c^2$ with an effective potential $V^{\pathindex}_{\text{em}}$ which models the momentum transfer (see Materials and Methods).
-This Hamiltonian includes relativistic contributions associated with its internal energies as indicated by the different masses $m_j$ of the individual internal states.
-This is a direct post-Newtonian consequence of mass-energy equivalence which associates proper time with an internal state according to equation ~\eqref{eq:tau}.
-To connect with our previous discussion, we take the limit of instantaneous pulses and again decompose the interaction into $V_\text{em}^{\pathindex}(\hat{z},t)=V_\text{k}^{\pathindex}+ V_\text{p}^{\pathindex}$.
-To this end, we use the quantised version of the expressions for the effective potentials introduced above and replace $z$ by the position operator $\hat{z}$.
-Assuming instantaneous pulses corresponds to neglecting the delay of the light front propagating from the laser to the atoms.
-A perturbative treatment shows that this approximation is valid if the interaction time of the laser pulses with the atoms is sufficiently short compared to the duration of the interferometer.
+Mass-energy equivalence in relativity implies that different internal states are associated with different energies and therefore correspond different masses $m_j$.
+To connect with our previous discussion, we take the limit of instantaneous pulses neglecting the delay of the light front propagating from the laser to the atoms.
 With these considerations, the Hamiltonian for a clock consisting of an excited state $\ket{\statelabelExcited}$ and a ground state $\ket{\statelabelGround}$, both forced by Bragg pulses that do not change the internal state~\cite{Giese13} on two branches $\pathlabel = 1,2$, reads

 Since the Hamiltonian is diagonal in the internal states, we write the time evolution along branch $\pathlabel$ as $\hat{U}^{\pathindex} = \hat{U}_a^{\pathindex} \Ket{a} \Bra{a} +\hat{U}_b^{\pathindex} \Ket{b} \Bra{b} $, where $\hat{U}_j^{\pathindex}$ is the time-evolution operator that arises from the Hamiltonian $\hat H_j^{\pathindex}$.
 For an atom initially in a state $\ket{j}$ with $j=a,b$, the output state is determined by the superposition $\hat{U}_j^\i+\hat{U}_j^\ii$ and leads to an interference pattern $P_j = (1+\cos \Delta \varphi_j)/2$, where the phase difference $\Delta \varphi_j$ depends on the internal state.